 Our research projects extend to the socio-political setting in which public policy is created.
 From time-to-time, LHC lobbies at the state government level with clients who want to inform public policy.
 In some cases, we provide a “road map” to the policy process and coach the client regarding the culture of the political system.

-LHC teammates are currently working in regulatory arenas that govern exploration for and production of oil and gas resources; avoidance of key species including butterflies during; identification of mineral resources; regulation and drilling of industrial water wells, and discussions about the life cycle of natural resource development projects.
+LHC teammates are currently working in regulatory arenas that govern exploration for and production of oil and gas resources; avoid habitats for keystone species including monarch butterfly production areas; identification of mineral resources; regulation and drilling of industrial water wells, and discussions about the life cycle of natural resource development projects.